Catherine Zeta-Jones: 2017–present: Television and streaming

 In 2021, Zeta-Jones appeared in a recurring role in the second season of the Fox drama series Prodigal Son.
 She played Dr. Vivian Capshaw, a doctor, opposite Michael Sheen.
 The series was cancelled after its second season.
 She next took on a guest role as Morticia Addams in two episodes of the Netflix fantasy series Wednesday (2022).
 Dave Nemetz of TVLine found her "exquisitely well-cast" in her small part.
 Wednesday emerged as the second most-watched English-language Netflix series within three weeks of release.
 She subsequently played the main antagonist of the Disney+ adventure series National Treasure: Edge of History.
 Joshua Alston of Variety found Zeta-Jones to be the "best thing" about the show, adding that "her snarling villainy veers so close to camp that it sounds at times like she’s workshopping a comedic impression of her own voice".
+Her supporting performance earned her a nomination at the Children's and Family Emmy Awards.

+In 2025, Zeta-Jones reprised her role as Morticia Addams in the second season of the Netflix series Wednesday.
+Her performance received positive reviews, with Annabel Nugent of The Independent describing it as "particularly enjoyable" and Ben Travis of Empire finding her "excellent".

+Zeta-Jones will return to films with Cathy Yan's independent film The Gallerist, co-starring Natalie Portman and Jenna Ortega.
+She will also executive produce and star in the Prime Video thriller series Kill Jackie, adapted from Nick Harkaway's novel The Price You Pay, which will be filmed in her hometown of Swansea.